How Social Commerce Works: The Social Psychology of Social Shopping

 The Rule: ‘Repay Favours’

-How it Works: We have a natural desire repay favours, whether those favours were invited or not.
-We feel good when we reciprocate favours, partly because of our innate sense of fairness and social contract, and partly because reciprocity is socially rewarded because it is the social glue that makes cooperation, relationships, community and society possible.
+How it Works: We have a natural desire to repay favors, whether those favors were invited or not.
+We feel good when we reciprocate favors, partly because of our innate sense of fairness and social contract, and partly because reciprocity is socially rewarded because it is the social glue that makes cooperation, relationships, community and society possible.
 Now you know why you feel bad when you receive a Seasons Greeting card from someone to whom you haven’t sent a card.

 The Classic Experiment: The Coke & The Raffle Ticket (1971).
-Experimenters posing as art students joined group museum art tours and found they could sell significantly more student raffle tickets at the end of the tour to other members of the tour, if during the tour they did (unsolicited) favours to tour members – such as buying them a Coke.
-Tour members felt the need to reciprocate the favour, even though they had not asked for the Coke in the first place.
+Experimenters posing as art students joined group museum art tours and found they could sell significantly more student raffle tickets at the end of the tour to other members of the tour if during the tour they did (unsolicited) favors touring members – such as buying them a Coke.
+Tour members felt the need to reciprocate the favor, even though they had not asked for the Coke in the first place.

 Social Commerce Application: Social shopping tools that use reciprocity to stimulate heuristic-thinking shopping decisions include:

-• Deal Feeds that allow shoppers to do other shopper a favour by passing them on
+• Deal Feeds that allow shoppers to do other shoppers a favor by passing them on

-• Group-Buy tools that allow friends to do their friends a favour and get them deals, which get reciprocated with participation
+• Group-Buy tools that allow friends to do their friends a favor and get them deals, which get reciprocated with participation

 • Referral Programs that allow friends to offer exclusive access or special deals to their friends stimulate take-up and sales